adi-vc/adi-vc.github.io/_pages/about.md

 # signature: assets/images/about/signature.png
 ---

 Hello!
+I'm Aditya Vikram Choudhary, an associate working at [Capital One](https://www.capitalone.com){:target="_blank"}, specifically with [Datalabs, India](https://www.capitalonecareers.com/india){:target="_blank"}.

+Prior to that I was a [master's student](https://www.csa.iisc.ac.in/people/aditya-vikram-choudhary/){:target="_blank"}
-I'm Aditya Vikram Choudhary, a [master's student](https://www.csa.iisc.ac.in/people/aditya-vikram-choudhary/) (M. Tech in CS) @ IISc, Bangalore since July, 2022.
-Prior to that I was working with TCS - Research & Innovation as a fresh grad out of college.
-I did my B. Tech from IIEST, Shibpur in 2021.
+(M. Tech in CS) @ IISc, Bangalore since July, 2022.

-I'm keenly interested in the topics of machine learning, data science, and data structures & algorithms.
+I'm keenly interested in broad topics of machine learning and data science.

-For more details, have a look at my [resume](../CV.pdf).

-I would love to, in general, connect with other like-minded people too.
+I would love to connect with other like-minded people.
 You can find my contact details below.